d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 ## Use a Batch Normalization LeNet

 Next, we will modify the [LeNet model](lenet.md) in order to apply the batch normalization layer.
-We add the batch normalization layer after all the convolutional layers and after all fully connected layers.
+We add the batch normalization layer after all the convolutional layers and after all fully-connected layers.
 As discussed, we add it  before the activation layer.

 ```{.python .input  n=74}
 net = nn.Sequential()